Samsung Galaxy S26 Plus vs Galaxy S23 Plus: Main differences

 Brothers at best, first cousins at worst

-In terms of size, the Galaxy S26 Plus be slightly taller but narrower and slightly thinner than the older Galaxy S23 Plus.
-There's a chance that the new phone would be lighter, too, but it would probably hardly breach 200 grams.
+In terms of size, the Galaxy S26 Plus is slightly taller but narrower and slightly thinner than the older Galaxy S23 Plus.
+It's also a bit lighter, too, so you could say that it's the more compact device.
+Yet, the differences aren't that grand at all.

-Both phones will feature at least IP68 water and dust resistance; no IP69K water or dust resistance here.
+Both phones feature IP68 water and dust resistance; there is no IP69K water or dust resistance on the latest Galaxy S26 Plus.

 Display Differences

-Both phones will feature under-display fingerprint scanners, faster and more accurate than optical fingerprint scanners.
+Both phones feature under-display fingerprint scanners, which are faster and more accurate than optical fingerprint scanners.
+Picture-based face unlock is also present on both devices.

 Performance and Software